livepeer/docs/docs/delegators/how-to-guides/l2-migration.md

 ## Mainnet
-This guide is applicable to delegators who delegated their LPT to an orchestrator on the Ethereum mainnet prior to `<date tbd>`.
+This guide is applicable to delegators who delegated their LPT to an orchestrator on the Ethereum mainnet prior to February 14th, 2022.
+It can be used successfully starting on February 22nd, 2022.
 Once you have successfully completed the migration, this guide is no longer applicable and you will use Arbitrum in lieu of Ethereum for all protocol actions.

 ## Testnet
 This guide is applicable to delegators who delegated their LPT to an orchestrator on Rinkeby prior to January 24th, 2022.
 Once you have successfully completed the migration, this guide is no longer applicable and you will use Arbitrum Rinkeby in lieu of Rinkeby for all protocol actions.